microsoft/playwright/docs/src/api/class-page.md

 ## property: Page.accessibility
 * since: v1.8
 * langs: csharp, js, python
-- type: <[Accessibility]>

-**DEPRECATED** This property is deprecated.
+* deprecated: This property is discouraged.
 Please use other libraries such as [Axe](https://www.deque.com/axe/) if you need to test page accessibility.
 See our Node.js [guide](https://playwright.dev/docs/accessibility-testing) for integration with Axe.
+- type: <[Accessibility]>

 ## async method: Page.addInitScript
 * since: v1.8